Social media has long been praised as a tool for democracy – and it’s not difficult to see why.

 Before social media was popularized or even really established, there were few ways for the average layman to really make waves in the nation.
 The media was often controlled by the few corporations lucky enough to have a handle on it, and therefore often carried the political biases of whoever owned or managed them.
 Even if media platforms did want to remain wholly neutral, the current government would sometimes still carry some sway over how certain things were represented – and therefore democracy could be said to have been stifled in the old ways of media management.

-While certain media forms like television and film are still owned and governed mostly by few large corporations, the onset of social media introduced something entirely new to the game – the ability for the average individual to voice their political concerns and opinions on a platform that could potentially be seen by millions just like how social media is shaping political campaigns.
-Now, suddenly, it seems no voice is completely silent – with millions of users and social media companies Malaysia online able to publicly speak their minds, it suddenly seemed as though democracy had itself a new platform on which to flourish.
+While certain media forms like the television and film are still owned and governed mostly by few large corporations, the onset of social media introduced something entirely new to the game – the ability for the average individual to voice their political concerns and opinions on a platform that could potentially be seen by millions.
+Now, suddenly, it seems no voice is completely silent – with millions of users and social media companies Malaysia online able to publicly speak their mind, it suddenly seemed as though democracy had itself a new platform on which to flourish.

 For Democracy – Social Media Let’s Anyone Speak

 The most popular argument for pro-democratic social media is the belief that it let’s anyone ‘speak’.
 As briefly mentioned above, social media is an utterly free platform to which millions frequent on a daily basis – therefore, every time you post something, you have the potential of being seen publicly by a huge online audience.
 Gone are the days in which the media was in tight control of larger corporations and their internal biases, and gone are the days in which laymen could only grumble their dissatisfaction between friends or in the shadows; barely stirring the waters of change.